iDC-NEU/MassBFT/doc/en/distributed_deployment.md

 In order to generate accurate configuration files, it is necessary to determine the number of clusters within the system and the quantity of nodes present within each cluster.

+Please confirm that all machines are accessible via SSH and have the same username and password

+We assume that the CA and peer share the same storage location for the source code, which is `_runningPath` (default is `/home/user`).
+The compressed package for PBFT-related components is named `nc_bft.zip`, and the compressed package for the system source code is named `ncp.zip`.
+The `nc_bft.zip` package includes the Clash component (configuration file `proxy.yaml`), which improves GitHub connection quality during compilation.
+Corretto 16.0.2 provides the Java runtime environment and PBFT components (`nc_bft.jar` and configuration files).
+The peer utilizes this directory as its default runtime directory.
+If the directory doesn't exist, the peer will raise a `path_not_found` exception and exit.

 ### 1. Compile and launch the CA backend.

 You can utilize the following code to compile and run the CA: